Skip to main content

 The attached disk and the cloud server must be on the same pool segment.

-1. Make sure the disk is not connected to other servers, and disconnect it if necessary.
+1. Make sure the disk is not connected to other servers, and if necessary turn it off.

-2. We recommend turn off server.
+2. We recommend shut down the server.
 You can also connect the disk to a powered-on server, but make sure the operating system is fully booted.

-3. In Control Panel, go to Cloud PlatformDisks.
+3. В control panels go to Cloud platformDisks.

-4. In the row with the disk in the Connected to column, click Connect.
+4. On the disk row in the column Connected to click Connect.

 5. Select the server to which the disk will connect.
-The disk and server must be in the same pool segment — if necessary transfer the disk to another pool segment.
+The disk and server must be on the same pool segment — if necessary move the disk to another segment of the pool.

-7. If you have attached the disk as an additional disk, be sure to prepare it for use — format and mount it.
+7. If you have connected the disk as an additional disk, be sure to set it up — format and mount it.

-Prepare the optional disk drive for operation after connecting
+Prepare the optional disk drive for operation after connection

 If you have connected an additional disk to the cloud server, it must be formatted and mounted — the order of configuration depends on the operating system.